+Step 3 FORMAL RESOLUTION

-Step 3 If an informal resolution does not occur within ten (10) instructional days of the supervisor's response, a student may submit a complaint form (form may be found at the back of the handbook) to the Vice President for Academic Services regarding academic matters, or the Dean of Student Affairs & Enrollment Services and Campus Events regarding non-academic matters.
+If, within ten (10) days, the grievance is not resolved informally, or the student is not satisfied with the resolution recommended by the supervisor, or if the supervisor does not respond timely a student may submit a student grievance form to the Vice President for Academic Services regarding academic matters or Dean of Student Affairs & Enrollment Services regarding non-academic matters.

-The Vice President for Academic Services, the Vice President for Student Services or the Dean of Student Affairs & Enrollment Services will respond in writing to the complaint within ten (10) instructional days of receipt of complaint.
+The Vice President for Academic Services or the Dean of Student Affairs & Enrollment Services will respond in writing to the grievance within ten (10) instructional days of receipt of the grievance form.

-Student Complaint forms are available from:
+Students' Grievance forms are available from: